Beat the Price Increases and Save Money on Electricity in 2026

 Fixed Rate Electricity Plans FAQs

 No. SSE Airtricity has withdrawn its fixed-rate electricity plans from the Irish market.
-They now focus on variable rate plans and smart meter offerings.
+They now focus on high-discount variable plans and "Smart Everyday" offerings.

 Cormac is Selectra.ie's energy expert along with being the chief content and editorial manager for the website.
 His aim is to help find the best deal for you and your home energy needs so that you save money on your annual bills.
 His knowledge and experience of the Irish energy market allows him to offer the best advice and insight into current prices, emerging trends and overall energy saving tips.